ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Similary, the rate difference is calculated by subtracting the rate in the unexposed from the rate in the exposed.

 For example, A study measured the risk of HIV infection among children born to HIV-infected mothers,according to whether the babies were breastfed or not.
-Among non-breastfed children of HIVinfected mothers, the risk of HIV infection was 150 infections per 1000 children.
+Among non-breastfed children of HIV infected mothers, the risk of HIV infection was 150 infections per 1000 children.
 Among breastfed babies, the risk was 280 infections per 1000 children.
-The risk difference was thus
-130 infections per 1000 children (130 = 280 - 150).
+The risk difference was thus 130 infections per 1000 children (130 = 280 - 150).
 The interpretation is that the risk factor, in this case breastfeeding, was responsible for the infection of 130 of every 1000 children born to, and breastfed by, HIV-infected mothers.
 Notice that the risk difference retains the same units as the original risks used to calculate it.
 Thus, if the risk in the exposed and unexposed groups is measured in ‘cases per 1000 persons’, then the risk difference will have the same units.

 In most situations, where disease is not very common, risk differences and rate differences will be numerically similar.
 (Note that in the above example, HIV infection was common among study participants, so risk and rate differences would be unlikely to be similar.)
 In the literature, the risk difference is sometimes called the *attributable risk* or *excess risk*.
 Similarly, the terms attributable rate or excess rate are sometimes used to mean the rate difference.